 Hyperglycemia has been associated with intraventricular hemorrhage, late onset bacterial and fungal infection, retinopathy of prematurity, necrotizing enterocolitis, bronchopulmonary dysplasia, prolonged length of hospital stay, and death.

 Clinical studies of PERIKABIVEN® did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently from other younger patients.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or drug therapy.

 In patients with impaired liver function PERIKABIVEN® should be administered with caution.
-Frequent clinical evaluation and laboratory tests to monitor liver function such as bilirubin, liver function parameters should be conducted [see WARNINGS AND PRECAUTIONS].
+Frequent clinical evaluation and laboratory tests to monitor liver function such as bilirubin and liver function parameters should be conducted [s ee Warnings and Precautions (5.10)].